Sacred Valley to Machu Picchu in the Covid-Era

 What does that look like in the Covid era?

 The very nature of “Adventure Travel” is self-imposed social distancing.
 Getting deep into nature and the great outdoors is where Peru excels with its vast biodiversity and larger-than-life landscapes.
 Within a day you can hike from crystalline lakes nestled below some of the highest tropical glaciers in the world, down to coffee haciendas, deep in the cloud forest.
+Currently, most historical sites are at limited capacity, which means if you travel here during the pandemic you may have a unique experience.
+Click Here to see our team’s experience hiking the 1-day Inca Trail into Machu Picchu, right after it reopened for tourism in November 2020.

 The Inca Trail(s)

 Many of these changing environments are connected by a large Inca Road network known as the QaPaq Na’an which means “The Great Road” the great road in Quechua.
-It’s most famous section known as “The Inca Trail” is the Inca footpath that allows you to walk through the Sun Gate and down into the Machu Picchu citadel from the mountains surrounding the ancient city.
+Its most famous section known as “The Inca Trail” is the Inca footpath that allows you to walk through the Sun Gate and down into the Machu Picchu citadel from the mountains surrounding the ancient city.

 The Sacred Valley of The Inca